Blog

 It’s easy to feel like you don’t have much value to add, especially as a coworking operator in an unfamiliar industry like property management.

 Empower yourself with the knowledge you need in order to add value to the partnership.
-Continue to grow and deepen your skills and knowledge of the industry in order to be successful.
+Continue to grow, deepen your skills, and enhance your knowledge of the industry in order to be successful.

 As the coworking industry matures, the way that space operators rent their space is changing – in favor of the operator.